someengineering/fixinventory/docs/source/manual/action.rst

 How Cloudkeeper maintains your resources
 ****************************************

 | Cloudkeeper does the housekeeping for you.
-It automatically uses workflows in the background to achive this which are triggered by events or time.
+It automatically uses workflows in the background to achive this which are triggered by events or by a specific time.
 | Therefor there typically is no need to trigger them manually in daily operations.

 Workflows